GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 Pharming](https://link.springer.com/chapter/10.1007/978-3-540-77048-0_38)" and
 [it happened in
 2014](https://securityaffairs.co/wordpress/22743/cyber-crime/soho-pharming-attack.html).
-More than 300,000 vulnerable wireless routers were exploited having their DNS settings changed and allowing attackers to redirect users to malicious servers.
+More than 300,000 vulnerable wireless routers were exploited by having their DNS settings changed and allowing attackers to redirect users to malicious servers.

 ## CORS-RFC1918